liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/02-themes/04-extending-themes/04-packaging-independent-ui-resources-for-your-site.markdown

 4. Create a `src/main/resources/META-INF/resources` folder in your module and place your resources (CSS and JS) in that folder.

-5. Build and deploy your module to see your modifications applied to @product@ pages and themes.
+5. Build and deploy your module to see your modifications applied to @sharepoint@ pages and themes.

 That's all you need to do to create a Theme Contributor for your site.
 Remember,